Azure-Samples/netappfiles-dotnetcore-sdk-sample/README.md

 # What is anf-dotnetcore-sdk-sample.dll doing?

 Currently, Azure NetApp Files SDK exposes control plane management operations, CRUD operations for its resources like accounts, capacity pools, volumes and snapshots.
-We start this execution by reading a configuration file, called appsettings.json.
-This file have three sections, one used for authentication if you want to use the device flow authentication (it can be ignored if working with service principal based authentication), the other section (general) has information about subscription and resource group to be used.
-The last section, called "accounts", where it defines the accounts, capacity pools and volumes.
-This process will create an object called config that is used extensively throughout the code to reference the resources to be created, updated and deleted.
+We start this execution by reading a configuration file (appsettings.json).
+This file has three sections, one for authentication if you want to use the device code flow authentication (it can be ignored if working with service principal based authentication), the other section (general) has information about subscription and resource group to be used.
+The last section, (accounts), is the place that defines the accounts, capacity pools and volumes.
+This process will create a configuration object that is used extensively throughout the code to reference the resources to be created, updated and deleted.

 >![Important]
 >Please refer to [Resource limits for Azure NetApp Files](https://docs.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-resource-limits) to understand ANF's most current limits.

-It will move forward to the authentication process based on what type of authentication you want to use, generating a ServiceClientCredentials (service principal) or TokenCredentials (device flow) both accepted by AzureNetAppFilesManagementClient to create the management client, also used extensively throughout the code.
+Next, it will move forward to the authentication process, based on what type of authentication you want to use, generating a ServiceClientCredentials (service principal) or TokenCredentials (device flow) both accepted by AzureNetAppFilesManagementClient to create the management client, also used extensively throughout the code.

-Then, it will start the CRUD operations by creating the accounts, capacity pools and volumes, in this exact sequence \(for more information about Azure NetApp Files storage hierarchy please refer to [this](https://docs.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-understand-storage-hierarchy) link\).
-Following creating all resources it will perform updates to a capacity pool by increasing its size and a volume, also updating its usage quota and by adding an extra export policy.
-Snapshot creation and creation of a new volume from this snapshot are the last operations before the clean up process (as previously stated, this part of the code is commented by default) that removes all resources deployed by this application.
+Then, it will start the CRUD operations by creating the accounts, capacity pools and volumes, in this exact sequence \(for more information about Azure NetApp Files storage hierarchy please refer to [this](https://docs.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-understand-storage-hierarchy) document\).
+After all resources are created, it will perform updates to a capacity pool by increasing its size and usage quota of a volume, it will also add an extra export policy to the volume.
+Snapshot creation and creation of a new volume from this snapshot are the last operations before the clean up process that removes all resources deployed by this application.

 # How the project is structured